 - Send an invite link to every other family member ( spouse, children, relatives) that may be joining you and have them register on their own.
 You can later “find” that relative and add them to your ” Friends and Family” list.

 - If you have young children, you can create their accounts under your email.
 Just be sure to make sure you turn off purchasing privileges with the magic band for these accounts.

 Did you know Walt Disney World has an App?
 They do.
 Do not underestimate the power of this app.
-In recent weeks the app has changed so re-familiarize yourself with if you haven’t been to Disney in the last few weeks.
-Download the app called “My Disney Experience” onto your phone and sign into your account.
+In recent weeks the app has changed so re-familiarize yourself if you haven’t been to Disney in the last few weeks.
+Download the app called “My Disney Experience” onto your phone and sign in to your account.
 This links completely with your account online, so if you’ve planned everything online in My Disney Experience, it’s all accessible in this app.
-This includes your fast passes, restaurant reservations, and tickets.
+This includes your lightning lanes, restaurant reservations, and tickets.